Counselling and Psychotherapy

 Information and Fees

-- Therapy session are weekly and last 50 minutes.
+- Therapy sessions are weekly and last 50 minutes.
 I can see clients more often if there is a need.

 - Sessions are generally at the same time and place every week.

-- My current ongoing fee is £55 per session for individuals, £65 couples.
+- My current ongoing fee is £60 per session for individuals, £70 for couples.

 - I charge for missed sessions, this is customary counselling and psychotherapy practice.
 Exceptions are made for pre-arranged holidays or appointments.